-One of the most common conversations I’ve had with clients over the last few years is how to move from waterfall development to using the Scrum Framework.
+One of the most common conversations I’ve had with clients over the last few years is how to move from waterfall to Scrum.
+They want to understand the agile transformation steps, or, how to move from traditional development to using the Scrum Framework.

-Making the change to the Scrum Framework is not simple or risk-free.
+Making the change to the Scrum Framework is not simple.
 Many organizations have tried and failed.
-In the guide, I’ve outlined some of the patterns that have led to success as well as pointed out some of the common traps that others have fallen into.
+In the downloadable guide, I’ve outlined some of the patterns that have led to success as well as pointed out some of the common traps that others have fallen into.

 Though there is no one perfect pattern, by following these guidelines and running small experiments, you too can successfully navigate the change from what you are doing today to success with Agile and Scrum.

 We recommend an approach that consists of Planning, Training, and Coaching.
 And then Iterate.
 I’ve summarized the information below and you can get the very detailed whitepaper here: How to Successfully Move from Waterfall to Scrum